cjalmeida/gamma-config/docs/using.md

     my_value = get_config()["my_value"]
 ```

+In this example, the `my_value` config entry is fixed at import.
+While this may be what
+you want, more generally you lose the ability to "bootstrap" the value from another
+source such as a database entry, secrets manager, or from CLI, as we'll discuss further
+in the documentation.

 ## Config objects are immutable

 Config objects (`RootConfig` and `ConfigNode` classes) are read-only and effectively
 immutable.
 They're also fully pickable and you can pass them to child processes and
 thread following the usual rules and they'll keep their dynamic behavior.

 !!! note
 In distributed processing, you're still required to be able to provide
 `gamma-config` lib and dependencies as usual.
 In that case, rendering the (sub)config
 to plain dict using `to_dict` is recommended.

 The only way to mutate a config object is by using the `push_entry`.
 For the global
 config returned from `get_config()`, you **must** modify it from the main thread;